-If you’re thinking ahead to the European Union General Data Protection Regulation (GDPR), we are too.
-Igloo is committed to helping our customers comply with the upcoming legislature through our strong foundation of data governance and championing of privacy.
+The European Union General Data Protection Regulation (GDPR) has arrived.
+Igloo is GDPR compliant, and we are committed to helping our customers comply with this legislature through our strong foundation of data governance and championing of privacy.

 The GDPR is a regulation put into place by the European Union (EU) as a replacement for the Data Protection Directive.
 The core purpose is to create a single regulation to safeguard EU citizens’ fundamental right to data protection.
 The GDPR is coming into effect at a time when consumer sentiments for greater data protection are growing.